DoublePrecisionSoftware/jsontl/README.md

 JSON Transformation Language
 =====

-jsontl is a library inteded to allow tranformation of JSON data using a JSON-based transformation language.
+jsontl is a library inteded to allow transformation of JSON data using a JSON-based transformation language.
 For more information, see the [specification proposal](http://doubleprecisionsoftware.github.io/jsontl/).

 [![Build Status](https://travis-ci.org/DoublePrecisionSoftware/jsontl.svg)](https://travis-ci.org/DoublePrecisionSoftware/jsontl)